 Neumann convinced investors--most importantly SoftBank and its $100 billion Vision Fund--that WeWork was not a real estate company but a technology company that happened to operate in physical space.
 This reframing was critical because technology companies receive valuations based on growth potential and network effects, while real estate companies receive valuations based on assets and cash flow.
 By presenting WeWork as a tech company, Neumann achieved a peak valuation of $47 billion--vastly exceeding the company's value as a real estate business.

 Founder conflicts of interest.
 Neumann's personal financial entanglements with the company were extraordinary.
 He had personally purchased buildings and then leased them to WeWork.
 He had trademarked the word "We" and charged WeWork $5.9 million for the trademark rights.
 He had taken hundreds of millions in personal loans secured by his WeWork shares.
+The mythology around charismatic founders made it easy for investors and board members to rationalize decisions that would otherwise be disqualifying.

 Business model exposed during IPO scrutiny.
 When WeWork filed its S-1 prospectus for an initial public offering in August 2019, the document revealed the full extent of the company's financial situation: losses of $1.9 billion in 2018 alone, a complex corporate structure with dual-class shares giving Neumann outsized control, and governance practices that raised serious concerns.